mohsenr7105/StripTags/README.md

 # StripTags

-PHP strip_tags() function only allow to strip tags that are in a string as second parameter! and I found i need a solution to strip only some tags!
+PHP strip_tags() function only allow to strip tags that are not in a string as second parameter! and I found i need a solution to strip only some tags!

 the __StripTags__ is a solution for me now!